 9. A single title slide is also allowed (but not required).

-10. Presentations are considered to have begun when a presenter starts their pitch through speech (timing does not include a Big Pitch title slide—it begins when the competitor starts speaking, not necessarily the start of the video).
+10. Presentations are considered to have begun when a presenter starts their pitch through speech (timing does not include a Big Pitch title slide—it begins when the competitor starts speaking, not necessarily at the start of the video).

 11. The PowerPoint slide cannot be changed between rounds.